Here are the best festivals in autumn for your annual world festival calendar. Number 9 would be the autumn festival of choice for me!

 There are entertainment programs in the Main Street Stage, Main Street, and North Main Street at this Fall festival.
 While you’re at this autumn festival, you can also book yourself a slot for a hot air balloon journey.
 One of the best October festivals out there!

 Commonly known as the floating lantern festival, Loi Krathong is a celebratory occasion of floating lights.
-It takes place on the twelfth Full Moon of every year, which often falls in the first week of November.
-Making it a great festival in Autumn to enjoy.
+It takes place on the twelfth Full Moon of every year, which often falls in November.
+Making it a great festival in autumn to enjoy.
 Offering a touch of serenity, Loi Krathong differs from other floating lantern festivals.
-Unlike others, you would be floating lanterns in the sky during this three-day-long festival in autumn.
+Unlike others, you would be floating lanterns in the sky during this two-day-long festival in autumn.

 As these fluorescent bulbs fly up in the night sky, people would make wishes for the upcoming year.
 It is a tradition followed by the people for a long time.
 Apart from floating the lanterns, there are other ways through which people embrace this occasion.
 As you walk down the streets of Chiang Mai, your eyes would glow with the decorations in the houses, temples, and other places.
 The people would light candles, use flowers and coconut leaves for the decorations.